Asphalt Shingles Cost: A Complete Homeowner’s Guide to Budgeting Your Roof

 Key Factors That Influence Roofing Costs

-Accurate budgeting is made easier when you know what influences roofing costs.
+Accurate budgeting is made easier when you understand the factors that influence roofing costs.
 The following are the main elements that influence your final cost:

 Roof Size and Pitch